Conservatism in Pakistan: 1947–59: Independence and power struggle

 After the death of Jinnah, Prime Minister Liaquat Ali Khan successfully authored and passed the Objectives Resolution from the state parliament, roughly declaring Islam as state religion.
 The idea of Conservatism in Pakistan identifies several constants including the "respect for tradition, the rule of law and the Islamic religion."
 Proponents of right-wing conservatism and nationalist agenda was supported by Prime Minister Ali Khan as part of his internal policies.
 His conservative policies were met with resistance from the left-wing which was accused of hatching the conspiracy against Ali Khan.
 In 1979, the religious conservatism and the state-sponsored Islamization became a primary policy of military government of President General Zia-ul-Haq.

-As an aftermath of 1954 general elections, the conservatism lost its edge in East-Pakistan when communism deeply asserted itself following the victory of Communist Party.
+As an aftermath of 1954 general elections, conservatism lost its edge in East-Pakistan when communism deeply asserted itself following the victory of Communist Party.
 The military dictatorships of Ayub Khan and Yahya Khan further limited the conservative platform.
 During the 1970 general elections, the religious conservative and right-wing conservative parties participated in the election with a direct competition with left-oriented PPP.
 The Islamic conservative parties successfully pressed PPP's Bhutto to declare Ahmadiyya sect as Non-Muslim domination.
 The right-wing mass made its notable comeback in a response to nationalization program of Bhutto, and called for right-wing alliance, PNA, against PPP.